-4. Feb 5.
+4. Feb 14.
 ISABELLE: Diminishing Language Diversity: What do we lose when a language dies?
 Discussion of readings.
-Possible screening of the first portion of “Language Matters with Bob Holman,” focused on Indigenous languages and normalcy of multilingualism in Northern Australia, and/or possible guest speakers: Daniel Kaufman or Ross Perlin, Directors of NYC Endangered Language Alliance.
+Either screening of first portion of “Language Matters with Bob Holman,” focused on Indigenous languages and normalcy of multilingualism in Northern Australia, or possible guest speakers: Daniel Kaufman or Ross Perlin, Directors of NYC Endangered Language Alliance, or Skype-in Nicholas Evans or K. David Harrison.
 Final Project proposal ideas (non-graded) due.

 o Thurman, J. “Annals of Conservation: A Loss for Words.”
 The New Yorker, March 30, 2015.

 o Romaine, S. (2015).
 The Global Extinction of Languages and Its Consequences for Cultural Diversity.
 In H.F.
 Marten et al. (Ed.), Cultural and Linguistic Minorities in the Russian Federation and the European Union (pp. 31–46).
 Switzerland: Springer International Publishing.

 o How to Prevent Language Extinction.
 (2010, June 16).
 MIT Technology Review.

 o McWhorter, J. “The Cosmopolitan Tongue: The Universality of English,” 2009.

 _ Temperton, J. (2015, Sept.
 26).
 Languages are dying, but is the internet to blame?
 Wired UK.